MozaikAgency/wp-theme-starter/theme/library/README.md

 The Library is a collection of potentially useful custom WordPress related classes.

+_This readme is an overview of the library.
+The code is fully documented with doc-blocks so go ahead and dig into the different classes to see their methods and what they do!_

 **Note: Avoid modifying files in the library directly, instead extend their functionality from within the includes directory.** This will allow you to easily pull in updates to this (vendor) part of the mozaik-theme-starter.